zeljkoobrenovic/grounded-architecture/_posts/2023-06-28-appendix-gen-ai-prompts.markdown

 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/insjoy">insjoy</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-> **IN THIS SECTION, YOU WILL:** Get examples of prompts you can use to explore the capabilities of generative AI tools like ChatGPT, Gemini, and others with data curated in Lightweight Architecture Analytics.
-These prompts are designed to help you understand how to leverage these tools for various architecture tasks.
-Check out these propmpt via the open-source [architecture dashboard examples](https://zeljkoobrenovic.github.io/grounded-architecture-dashboard-examples/).
+> **IN THIS SECTION, YOU WILL:** Get example prompts you can use to explore generative AI tools such as ChatGPT and Gemini with data curated in Lightweight Architectural Analytics.
+These prompts are intended to show how such tools can support a range of architecture tasks.
+See these prompts via the open-source [architecture dashboard examples](https://zeljkoobrenovic.github.io/grounded-architecture-dashboard-examples/).

 <style>
     .book {